 - 1/2 teaspoon vanilla

-In a medium sized frying pan or wide saucepan, mix together apple juice, maple syrup, cornstarch and cinnamon stick.
+- To make the compote, mix together apple juice, maple syrup, cornstarch and cinnamon stick in a medium sized frying pan or wide saucepan.
 Bring mixture to a simmer, then add the cranberries and apples.
 Cook for 10 to 15 minutes, stirring from time to time.
 Once cranberries break down and mixture thickens, remove from heat and mix in vanilla.
 Serve warm over pancakes.